 It is important to ensure that any tree works are carried out by a qualified and competent tree surgeon in accordance with the relevant British Standard Specification (BS 3998:1989).

 Before employing a tree surgeon, always ask to see his/her current certificate of insurance to ensure they are covered against third party claims and other risks.
+They should also hold a waste carriers license issued by the Environment Agency, which enables the company to take tree waste away legally.

 Alternatively the council offers a chargeable pre-application advice service, this does not include a comprehensive health and safety inspection of the tree.